gargmonika/MyClock/README.md

 2) How to extract only Time from "date" command using options
 3) How to change font colors of Text on Terminal using variables
 4) How to keep the terminal alive after Commands execution done
+5) How to export and use functions in scripting
-5) How to stop Prompt Cursor on Terminal
+6) How to stop Prompt Cursor on Terminal

 **Tools Used:**
 1) Ubuntu